What Is the Byzantine Generals Problem?

 Learn more about Bitcoin’s predecessors.

-As a monetary system, Bitcoin needed a way to manage ownership and prevent double spends.
-To achieve this in a trustless manner, Bitcoin uses a blockchain, a public, distributed ledger which stores a history of all transactions.
-In the Byzantine Generals analogy, the truth that all parties must agree to is the blockchain.
+For Bitcoin to work as money, it needed a way to track ownership and prevent people from spending the same bitcoin twice.
+To do this without relying on trust, Bitcoin uses a blockchain, which is a public, distributed ledger that records every transaction.
+In the Byzantine Generals analogy, the blockchain is the shared truth that everyone must agree on.

 Learn more about the Double Spend Problem.